Now that all software is installed, all that we need to do to get a few programs running properly is to create their configuration files.

 This package contains the utilities to modify user's passwords, add new users/groups, delete users/groups and more.
-We're not going to explain what 'password shadowing' means.
-All about that can be read in the doc/HOWTO file within the unpacked shadow password suite's source tree.
+I'm not going to explain to you what 'password shadowing' means.
+You can read all about that in the doc/HOWTO file within the unpacked shadow password suite's source tree.
 There's one thing you should keep in mind, if you decide to use shadow support, that programs that need to verify passwords (examples are xdm, ftp daemons, pop3 daemons, etc) need to be 'shadow-compliant', eg. they need to be able to work with shadow'ed passwords.

 Shadow'ed passwords are not enabled by default.
 Simply installing the shadow password suite does not enable shadow'ed passwords.

 Now is a very good moment to read chapter 5 of the doc/HOWTO file.
-It describes how to enable shadow'ed passwords, how to test whether shadowing works and if not, how to disable it again.
+You can read how you can enable shadow'ed passwords, how to test whether shadowing works and if not, how to disable it again.

-Create a new file /etc/inittab by running the following:
+Create a new file /etc/inittab containing the following:

 # Begin /etc/inittab

 5:2345:respawn:/sbin/agetty /dev/tty5 9600